cyberArtik/FAF.LFA21.1/Readme.md

 ### Tokenizer Class (Tokenizer.ts)

-The `Tokenizer.ts` file contains the logic for:
-- Identifying keywords, operators, punctuation, and literals.
-- Handling numbers, strings, timestamps, and durations.
-- Tokenizing `.pixili` scheduling syntax efficiently.
+The `Tokenizer.ts` file encapsulates the core logic for lexical analysis, handling the identification and categorization of keywords, operators, punctuation marks, and various literal types.
+It provides specialized handling for numeric values, string literals, timestamps, and duration expressions, enabling efficient tokenization of the domain-specific `.pixili` scheduling syntax.

 ```typescript
 export class Tokenizer {